epwalsh/pytorch-crf/README.md

 # pytorch-crf

-PyTorch implementation of a Bi-LSTM CRF
+Yet another PyTorch implementation of a Bi-LSTM CRF